Frequently asked questions

 What is a property tax appeal?

 A property tax appeal is a formal request to lower your property's assessed value.
 In Illinois, your property taxes are based on the assessed value set by the county assessor.
 If you believe your assessment is too high compared to similar properties, you can file an appeal with the Cook County Assessor or Board of Review.
-A successful appeal can reduce your assessment and lower your tax bill.
+A successful appeal can reduce your assessment and lower your tax bill — though decisions are made by the county and there is no guarantee of a reduction.

 What is a PIN?